Hepatitis B: The Disease & Vaccines

 How do you catch hepatitis B virus?

-Because the disease can be transmitted by casual contact, and because about three-quarters of a million to 2 million people are chronically infected with hepatitis B virus (many of whom don't know that they have it), it has been hard to control hepatitis B virus infections in the United States.
-The original strategy (started in the early 1980s) was to vaccinate only those at highest risk (for example, healthcare workers, patients on dialysis, and intravenous drug users).
+The spread of hepatitis B virus has been difficult to control in the U.S. because the disease can be transmitted by casual contact and because so many chronically infected people don’t know they are infected.
+It’s estimated that about three-quarters of a million to 2 million people in the U.S. are chronically infected with hepatitis B virus.
+The original strategy aimed at controlling hepatitis B in the U.S. started in the early 1980s.
+The goal at that time was to vaccinate only those at highest risk (for example, healthcare workers, patients on dialysis, and intravenous drug users).
 But because the disease can be transmitted to those who are not in high-risk groups, this vaccine strategy didn't work.
-The incidence of hepatitis B virus disease in the United States was unchanged 10 years after the vaccine was first used!
-For this reason, the vaccine strategy changed.
+The incidence of hepatitis B virus disease in the U.S. remained unchanged 10 years after the strategy was first used!
+So, the vaccine strategy was changed.
 Starting in 1991, all infants and young children were recommended to receive the hepatitis B vaccine.
-As a result, the incidence of hepatitis B virus infections in the United States has started to decline.
+As a result, the incidence of hepatitis B virus infections in the U.S. started to decline.
 Indeed, this strategy has virtually eliminated the disease in children less than 19 years of age.
 If we stick with it, we have a chance to finally eliminate this devastating disease within one or two generations.

 Are hepatitis B virus infections easily avoided?

-Large quantities of hepatitis B virus are present in the blood of people with hepatitis B; in fact, as many as one billion infectious viruses can be found in a milliliter (one-fifth of a teaspoon) of blood from an infected individual.
-Therefore, hepatitis B virus is transmitted in the blood of infected individuals during activities that could result in exposure to blood, such as intravenous drug use, tattooing, or sex with people who are infected.
-However, it is also possible to catch hepatitis B virus through more casual contact, such as sharing washcloths, toothbrushes or razors.
-In each of these cases, unseen amounts of blood can contain enough viral particles to cause infection.
-In addition, because many people who are infected don't know that they are infected, it is very hard to avoid the chance of getting infected with hepatitis B virus.
+Large quantities of hepatitis B virus are present in the blood of people with hepatitis B. In fact, as many as one billion infectious viruses can be found in a milliliter of blood from an infected individual.
+A milliliter is about one-fifth of a teaspoon.
+Therefore, amounts of blood too small to be seen can contain enough viral particles to cause infection.
+In addition, many people don't know that they are infected.
+For these reasons, it is very hard to avoid the chance of getting infected with hepatitis B virus.

 Facts about hepatitis B

-- Two billion people, or one in three, have been infected with hepatitis B worldwide.
-Of these, almost 300 million live with chronic hepatitis B. This means about 1 of every 26 people throughout the world are living with a chronic hepatitis B infection.
+- About 260 million people live with chronic hepatitis B. This means about 1 of every 32 people throughout the world are living with a chronic hepatitis B infection.

 - Almost half of liver cancers are caused by chronic infection with hepatitis B.

-- The World Health Organization (WHO) recommends the inclusion of hepatitis B vaccine in immunization programs of all countries; in 2019, more than 8 of 10 infants born throughout the world received three doses of hepatitis B vaccine.
+- The World Health Organization (WHO) recommends hepatitis B vaccine for all infants.
+More than 8 of 10 infants born throughout the world receive three doses of hepatitis B vaccine.

 The vaccine